SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 "Please…"

-I get no response as my senses slowly come back to me.
+I get no response as my senses slowly return to me.

-I open my eyes, looking in the mirror laying beside me.
+I open my eyes, looking through the mirror laying beside me.

-The door is open.
+The door is open now.